quarkiverse/quarkus-azure-services/integration-tests/azure-eventhubs/README.md

 ## Running the sample

 You have different choices to run the sample.
-Make sure you have followed [Preparing the Azure services](#preparing-the-azure-services) to create the required Azure services.
-Select an option and proceed to [Testing the sample](#testing-the-sample).
-For any choice, make sure the environment variable `QUARKUS_AZURE_EVENTHUBS_NAMESPACE` and `QUARKUS_AZURE_EVENTHUBS_EVENTHUB_NAME` are defined correctly in the environment before starting Quarkus.
+For each choice, follow [Testing the sample](#testing-the-sample) to test the sample and try the next choice.

 ### Running the sample in development mode

-First, you can launch the sample in `dev` mode.
+First, launch the sample in `dev` mode.

 ```
 mvn quarkus:dev